Alert

 Before a fitness-for-work decision can be made, the physical requirements of the worker's date-of-accident job must be confirmed.
 When they are unclear, the decision maker obtains clarification by requesting a job description and physical demands analysis, or when appropriate, arranging a return-to-work planning meeting.
 It is best practice to obtain information about job requirements and modified work options early on in the claim.

 In some circumstances, the worker may not be capable of returning to their date-of-accident duties, but they may be fit for work with restrictions (i.e., modified duties).
-For example, if a worker's regular job duties require them to lift 11 kg (medium level) from their waist to an overhead position on a frequent basis, but they are only able to lift 11 kg on an occasional basis, this is considered a work restriction.
+For example, if a worker's regular job duties require them to lift 11 kg (medium level) from their waist to an overhead position on a frequent basisA frequent basis is 34-66% or 2 hours 41 minutes to 5 hours 17 minutes of the workday., but they are only able to lift 11 kg on an occasional basisAn occasional basis is 6-33% or 25 minutes to 2 hours 40 minutes of the workday., this is considered a work restriction.

 Modified work is one of the most effective ways to support the recovery of an injured worker and provides many benefits to both the worker and employer.
 When a worker is fit for modified work, the decision maker negotiates a return to modified duties with the worker and their employer.
 The plan is monitored until the worker is able to return to full duties or the work restrictions are confirmed to be permanent.
 Refer to the 3-1 Modified work procedure.